Vermont Research Guide

 History

 Franklin County was created from Chittenden County on 5 Nov.
 1792, but administratively attached until 1 Dec.
 1796.
-The county then included the northern half of the current Grand Isle County and the northwest half of currently Lamoille County.
+The county then included the northern half of the current Grand Isle County and the northwest half of the current Lamoille County.
 Orleans County was attached to Franklin from 1 Dec.
 1796 to 30 Nov.
 1799.
 The county lost the islands to the creation of Grand Isle County on 9 Nov.
 1802, though it was administratively attached until 30 Nov.
 1805.
 Franklin lost its southeast corner on the creation of Lamoille County on 26 Oct.
 1835, though that part remained attached until 30 Nov.
 1836.
 The border has remained unchanged since 1 Mar.
 1897.

 The current towns in Franklin County are: